Licensing trust: Trusts established and demised

 30 licensing trusts were established, and 18 remained active as of 2017:

-While not all licensing trusts have survived, the 19 that continue to actively trade and be involved in their communities held assets in 2008 of NZ$313 million, generated revenue of $357m, profits of $42m, and donated support to their community of $33m.
-The collective results of the trusts were presented to the Law Commission in October 2009 as part of a submission, and showed that licensing trusts operate 133 licensed premises which include hotels totalling 890 accommodation units, and such diverse activities as supermarkets, a housing estate, a hydro-electric power scheme, and property portfolios.
+While not all licensing trusts have survived, the 19 that continued to actively trade in 2008 held assets of NZ$313 million, generated revenue of $357m, profits of $42m, and donated support to their community of $33m.
+The collective results of the trusts were presented to the Law Commission in October 2009 as part of a submission, and showed that licensing trusts at that time operated 133 licensed premises which include hotels totalling 890 accommodation units, and such diverse activities as supermarkets, a housing estate, a hydro-electric power scheme, and property portfolios.

-Poor management and governance have been identified as the main reasons for the demise of many of the 12 now dissolved licensing trusts.
+Poor management and governance have been identified as the main reasons for the demise of many of the now dissolved licensing trusts.

 Elections and accountability

 The functions of a Licensing Trust are specified in Section 305 of the "Sale and Supply of Alcohol Act" of 2012.

 Trustees for each licensing trust are elected by the community every three years at the triennial local government elections.
 Generally six trustees are elected, but some trusts with a ward system may have up to nine.
 The elective nature of governance provides accountability and a direct link to the community.
 However, elections for the position of trustee are often poorly contested.

 Areas do not automatically vote on whether to keep trusts, if they have them, or to establish them if they do not.
 However, if the trust's board so resolve, or 15% of the electors in a trust area petition for it, a referendum will be held on whether to continue the trust.
 If 50% of electors vote to abolish it, the trust is disestablished and liquor sales revert to the rules that apply to most of the country.

 The same process allows new licensing trusts to be created upon the petition of 15% of the electors in an area, and this would happen without any further referendum or input from the remaining 85% of electors.
 However, no new trusts have been established since the liberalisation of liquor laws in 1989.

 Lincensing trusts are considered by the Office of the Auditor-General to be "probably the least scrutinised part of the public sector".

 As they are not listed with the Companies Office, the accounts of lincensing trusts are not able to be easily scrutinised by the public, and they have often been late in filing their accounts with the Auditor-General.

 Further, as no central government agency, select committee or local authority has responsibility for monitoring them, there is no government department to which the public can raise complaints when they have issues with the trusts.
 The only means through which the public can oversee the trusts is by making a request under the Local Government Official Information and Meetings Act 1987.